FoxLemon/time_bot/README.md

 ✅ Dollar and Green Token Minting - ✅ tested and debuged

-🈶bug: Green Token announcement not working
+❗🈶bug: Green Token announcement not working

 ❌ Lottery